Vila do Conde: Geography

-Physical geography

 Vila do Conde is located in the north-west coast of Portugal, surrounded by the municipalities of Vila Nova de Famalicão Municipality (east), Maia (southeast), Trofa (southeast), Matosinhos (south) and Póvoa de Varzim (north).
 Fronting the Atlantic Ocean and the Ave River (to its south), the municipality includes 18 km of beaches, in addition to extensive rural areas with fields and estates.
 Located 20 km from Porto, access to the municipality is completed through many of its transport networks: the A28 (linking Porto to Viana do Castelo), the EN13, a Metro line and the A11 roadway.

 The area of Vila do Conde is part of the granite-metamorphic basement, the Iberian Hercynian massif, that extends from the Spanish border to Espinho (15 km south of Porto).
 Over the Hercynian bedrock there is a prevalence of sandy beaches, and in other areas, the erosion of these sands has allowed the exposure of the rocky substrata.
 Most of the rock outcrops (never more than 20 metres) disappear north of the Ave River.
 Yet, these deposits are irregular, and most comparable sediments are not necessarily found at the same altitude.
 There are also deformations associated with the last inter-glacial period, that have affected these sedimentary layers, most commonly in the beach of Sampaio, where deposits have been discovered between various altitudes (5 and 9 metres).

-Human geography
+Administration

 The municipality is subdivided into the following local government civil parishes, of which Azurara, Árvore and Vila do Conde form the urbanized city of Vila do Conde: